Spudz76/stratum-mining/README.md

 * Multi Algo, Vardiff, DB and MPOS support done by Ahmed_Bodi, penner42 and Obigal

 # License
-This software is provides AS-IS without any warranties of any kind.
+This software is provided AS-IS without any warranties of any kind.
 Please use at your own risk.